Hua11111/Hello-world/README.md

 # Hello-world
 just another repository

 My name is Shuaibo Hua.
-A studnet of BSU.
+A studnet of BSU.what is going on